-Clean the rubber blades using a lint free cloth or paper towel soaked with windshield washer fluid or a mild detergent.
+Clean rubber blades using lint-free cloth or paper towel soaked with windshield washer fluid or a mild detergent.
 Wash the windshield thoroughly when cleaning the blades.
-Bugs, road grime, sap and a buildup of vehicle wash/wax treatments may cause wiper streaking.
-Replace the wiper blades if they are worn or damaged.
+Bugs, road grime, sap, and a buildup of vehicle wash/wax treatments may cause wiper streaking.